MIFisheriesScience/MIFisheriesScience.github.io/_pages/6002Syllabus.md

     + Scientific publications
     + Powerpoint-based talks
 * Ability to produce figures that meet journal standards for publication

+### Workflow

+* Understand how to ask questions using minimal reproducible examples
+* Use R Studio's project management tools to follow an efficient workflow

 # Expectations and Aspirations